DashBarkHuss/DFL-Colab/README.md

 It's common to train for 100k or more iterations.
 And use hundreds or thousands of source images.

-But my goal with this first deepfake was to get through the DeepFaceLab workflow.
+But my goal with this first deepfake was to get through the DeepFaceLab workflow, not make a great deepfake.
 Hopefully, this repo can help you get through it as well.

 <img src="docs/img/Hillary_SAEHD_preview_7-4-20.jpg" width="330">